 - Quick Note: We need to be cautious about how we interpret the terminology used by staff, they may not always use - the appropriate terminology for identifying what they are doing when it comes to post fire activities.
-A good - 3 example is when we are working with our FS partners they use the BAER (Burned Area Emergency Response) term - 4 which is utilized in the beginning phases of the planning cycle.
+A good - 3 example is when we are working with our FS partners, they use the BAER (Burned Area Emergency Response) - 4 term which is utilized in the beginning phases of the planning cycle.
 We use the term ES (Emergency Stabilization) - 5 which is mostly consistent with FS BAER work.
-BAR (Burned Area Rehabilitation) (sometimes pronounced the - same way) is a program that only DOI administers, with no counterpart in the FS wildland fire funding.
-The BAR - 7 program is non-emergency/longer term resources degradation as the result of a wildfire.
-The program lead at the - 8 district/field office will be well educated on which phase we are in for determining the Functional Are
+BAR (Burned Area Rehabilitation) (sometimes pronounced the - 6 same way) is a program that only DOI administers, with no direct counterpart in the FS wildland fire funding.
+The - 7 BAR program is non-emergency/longer term resources degradation as the result of a wildfire.
+The program lead at - 8 the district/field office will be well educated on which phase in the incident is currently in for determining the - 9 Functional Area.